Packaging Materials Industry in Hong Kong

 General Trade Measures Affecting Exports of Packaging Materials

 Many countries have imposed laws to regulate producer's responsibility for packaging materials.
 For example, the EU has obliged the industry to cut down on packaging, and consequently its waste, in a harmonised fashion since the adoption of Directive 94/62/EC in 1994.
 In order to further reduce the impact of packaging waste on the environment, the development trend is for a continued increase in the recycling and recovery targets.
-The minimum targets of recycling specific materials, including glass, paper, metals, plastics and wood, will also be increased.
+Last year, the EU updated its rules on wood packaging materials used in transport of certain commodities.
+The new Decision 2018/1137 refines the existing inspection procedure, includes commodities originating in Belarus as well as mainland China, and significantly extends the scope of the measures to include a much wider list of commodities, such as tableware and kitchenware made of stoneware.

 Canada has also introduced some policies to regulate the use and recycling of packaging materials.
 In the province of Ontario, Bill 90 or the Waste Diversion Act was enacted in June 2002 to help in the collection and recycling of packaging waste.
 The Bill requires that the net cost of recycling retail packaging materials be borne equally by the municipalities and by the brand owner or importer.

 Sustainable packaging: The growing concern of environmental issues and the more stringent legislations on the use of packaging materials worldwide are influencing the choice of materials.
 Manufacturers use more recycled content in their production and make their products more readily recyclable.
-The use of biodegradable plastics will reduce the proportion of non-biodegradable and ozone depleting plastic bags.
-Biopolymers, which are generated from renewable natural sources, are also used.
-They are often biodegradable and not toxic to produce.
-The usage of flexible plastic packaging that are lighter in weight and made of less materials have also been increasing in order to meet the recycling or recovery targets.
+There is increasing application in bio-based renewable materials such as biopolymers in packaging as they are often biodegradable and not toxic to produce.
+Growing consumers’ concern over plastic pollution are also creating new opportunities in the market such as plastic-free aisles in supermarkets and zero-waste retail stores.

 Single-serve packaging: Due to the rising number of single person households, there is an increase in demand for single-serve portion packaging in different product groups in the food and beverages industry such as sauces, bakery products, prepacked dishes and others.
 Convenience, portability, portion control and sustainability are drivers for this packaging trend.
 A case in point is single-serve carton board box for sliced pizza.

-Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessary reflect the export business managed by Hong Kong companies.
+Since offshore trade is not captured by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.

 - Hong Kong